islandoftex/arara/README.markdown

 We use a [Gitter](https://gitter.im) chatroom for discussing things related to `arara`.
 You are more than welcome to come join the fun and say *hi!* to us.
 We also have the [issues](https://github.com/cereda/arara/issues) section in our repository as a valid channel to report problems, bugs and suggest improvements.

 *Our Gitter chatroom:* [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/cereda/arara?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Localization

+Would you like to make `arara` speak your own language?
+Splendid!
+We would love to have you in the team!
+Just send us an e-mail, join our dedicated chatroom or open an issue about it.
+The localization process is quite straightforward, we can help you! `:)` Any language is welcome!

 ## Downloads